uk-gov-mirror/defra.forms-engine-plugin/docs/INDEX.md

 layout: default
 ---

+# Forms engine

-**@defra/forms-engine-plugin** simplifies form development with a configuration-driven approach.
+**@defra/forms-engine-plugin** is a hapi plugin that simplifies form development with a configuration-driven approach.
 Create GOV.UK-compliant journeys effortlessly — no code required.
 For advanced needs, extend functionality with minimal code.
 Build custom components, tailored pages, and integrate seamlessly with APIs, all while adhering to the GDS Design System.

 ![Screenshot of a user-facing form submission journey](images/form-input-screenshot.png)